-Twelve holes were drilled at Site 1249 (Table T2).
+Twelve holes were drilled at Site 1249 (Table T1).
 LWD measurements were made during drilling in Hole 1249A.
 Hole 1249B was drilled using the new RAB-8 LWD and coring system, which permits simultaneous acquisition of core and logging data.
 For this test, we washed down to 30 mbsf before beginning RAB coring operations; eight cores (4.5 m long) were taken with liners followed by 9-m-long cores without liners until we reached the permitted penetration depth of 90 mbsf.
-Following this test, the 90-m sediment sequence was APC sampled in Holes

-1249C through 1249F, with core recoveries of <30% in the uppermost 20 mbsf and increased core recovery (up to 70%) deeper in the holes (Table T3).
+Following this test, the 90-m sediment sequence was APC sampled in Holes 1249C through 1249F, with core recoveries of <30% in the uppermost 20 mbsf and increased core recovery (up to 70%) deeper in the holes.
 Six holes (Holes 1249G-1249L) were APC/XCB cored for a special shore-based "geriatrics" study, in which several means of preserving gas hydrates for future study will be compared.
 During this effort, 244 m of gas hydrate-bearing sediments were cored with 35% core recovery.
 The samples were either stored in liquid nitrogen or steel pressure vessels, which were repressurized using methane gas and water.

-All pressure coring systems available (PCS, HRC, and FPC) were used at Site 1249 (Table T4).
-The PCS was deployed seven times in Holes 1249C, 1249E, and 1249F.
-The FPC was used in Holes 1249D, 1249H, and 1249G.
-The HRC was deployed in Holes 1249F and 1249G.
-Temperature measurements were made using the DVTP and the APCT tool.
+All pressure coring systems available (PCS, HRC, and FPC) were used at Site 1249 (Tables T2, T3).
+The ODP PCS was deployed seven times in Hole 1249C (33.5, 63.5, and 88.5 mbsf), in Hole 1249E (9.08 mbsf), and in Hole 1249F (13.5, 58.9, and 71.4 mbsf).
+The FPC was used in Hole 1249D (8 mbsf), in Hole 1249H (70.4 mbsf), and in Hole 1249G (13.5 mbsf).
+The HRC was deployed in Holes 1249F and 1249G (8 and 13.5 mbsf, respectively).
+Temperature measurements were made using the DVTP (30.4 and 90 mbsf) and the APCT (16.5, 24.0, 32.5, 37.5, 39.9, 58.9, 70.4, and 90.0 mbsf).

 Based on visual observations, smear slide analyses, physical property measurements, seismic stratigraphy, and logging data, the sediments at Site 1249 were divided into three lithostratigraphic units.
 Each of the three units correlates well with lithostratigraphy of other sites on the western flank of Hydrate Ridge (Fig. F10).
-Because of poor core recovery resulting, in part, from the presence of massive hydrate, lithostratigraphic Units I and II at Site 1249 were combined into a single unit referred to as Unit I-II.
-This unit, of early Pleistocene-Holocene age, is composed of clay and silty clay; the biogenic component changes from nannofossil bearing to diatom bearing and diatom rich.
+Because of poor core recovery resulting at least, in part, from the presence of massive hydrate, lithostratigraphic Units I and II at Site 1249 were combined into a single unit referred to as Unit I-II.
+This unit, of Holocene-early Pleistocene age, is composed of clay and silty clay; the biogenic component changes from nannofossil bearing to diatom bearing and diatom rich.
 Lithostratographic Unit III, of early Pleistocene age, has similar lithologies to Unit I-II.
 The boundary between Unit III and Unit I-II is defined by the presence of visible turbidites in the cores, an increase in grain size, a slight increase in calcareous components, and a slight decrease in biogenic opal.
-This boundary varies in depth among the holes (from 51 to 59 mbsf) and is coincident with seismic Horizon Y (Figs. F5, F7, F10), which is interpreted to be a regional angular unconformity.
+This boundary varies in depth among the holes (from 51 to 59 mbsf) and is coincident with seismic Horizon Y (Figs. F5, F7), which is interpreted to be a regional angular unconformity.